 Panel C of both figures displays the aggregate hazard function with respect to time, by which we mean the probability of price adjustment conditional on the time since the last adjustment.
 These figures share two notable features.
 The first is the relative flatness over the 40 months plotted in the figure.
 The second is the sharp decline in the hazard from one to two months.
 In Section 6 we discuss in detail how the properties of the idiosyncratic productivity process determine the shape of the aggregate hazard function.
 At this juncture we will just make two relatively simple points.
 First, the sharp decline is due to all the flex-price firms changing prices and leaving only sticky-price firms over the remainder of the hazard distribution.
 This is the reason that there is a greater initial drop for the model with a relatively high fraction of flexible-price firms.
 Second, the relatively flat hazard results from an interaction between positive average inflation and the nature of the productivity process.
-To see this, refer to Panel D of Figure 3, which plots adjustment probabilities (hazards) as a function of relative price (price charged divided by price level) for each level of productivity.
+To see this, refer to Panel D of Figures 4 and 5, which plots adjustment probabilities (hazards) as a function of relative price (price charged divided by price level) for each level of productivity.
 If a nominal price is not adjusted, the corresponding relative price decreases because of positive inflation.
-If productivity is unchanged, such a move to the left in Panel D corresponds to a higher adjustment probability - a rising hazard with respect to time.
-However, the productivity process often involves changes in productivity, and Panel D shows that increases in productivity can correspond to very large decreases in adjustment probability.
-This property is at the root of the flat aggregate hazard displayed in Panel C, which will be discussed in more detail in Section 6.
-Of further interest is that Campbell and Eden (2010) display empirical hazards with a bowl shape similar to that displayed in panel D.
+If productivity is unchanged, such a move to the left in Panel D corresponds to a higher adjustment probability -a rising hazard with respect to time.
+One sees that the price distribution of newly set prices is relatively concentrated and that the adjustment probabilities do not change much over most of the relative price values due to the approximately constant hazards associated with the estimated adjustment cost distribution.
+It takes a fairly sizeable erosion of the relative price before the hazards begin to increase and this accounts for the relatively flat hazards displayed in panel C. Also, because of the small dispersion between the prices set at the lowest and highest productivity levels, prices never rise much above 1.0 and the hazard is low when one moves between productivity states after a recent price change.

-Figure 3.
+Figure 4.
 Steady state of low-flex benchmark.

-Figure 4.
+Figure 5.
 Steady state of high-flex benchmark.

 While we have been stressing the commonalities across the two benchmark cases, there are important differences across the two cases in the parameters governing both fixed costs and productivity transitions.
-The low-flexibility benchmark has low fixed costs for the stickyprice firms and few firms (2.7%) with flexible prices, whereas the high-flexibility benchmark has high fixed costs for the sticky-price firms and many firms (10.7%) with flexible prices.
+The low-flexibility benchmark has low fixed costs for the sticky-price firms and fewer firms (5.2%) with flexible prices, whereas the high-flexibility benchmark has higher fixed costs for the sticky-price firms and more firms (9.1%) with flexible prices.
 In addition, the productivity process is more persistent in the low-flexibility benchmark.
-While those differences offset each other in some dimensions - for example, in determining the distribution of nonzero price changes - they are not entirely offsetting.
-Comparing Figures 3 and 4, the most striking differences between the low-flex and the high-flex benchmarks are in the mean age of a price (reported in panel B) and the hazard functions at each productivity level (panel D).
-The fact that the high-flexibility benchmark has such high fixed costs makes the sticky-price firms keep their price fixed for quite a long time: the median age of a price is 15 months in the high-flexibility benchmark, compared to six months in the low-flexibility benchmark (Panel B).
-Although firms face the potential for much higher fixed costs in the high-flexibility benchmark, in the steady-state equilibrium the main effect of these high fixed costs is to sharply reduce the frequency of price adjustment- resources used for price adjustment increase only modestly: 0.30% of labor is used in final goods production in the low-flexibility benchmark and 0.36% in the high-flexibility benchmark.
+Those differences offset each other and there is little difference across the two figures.
+Although firms face the potential for higher fixed costs in the high-flexibility benchmark, in the steady-state equilibrium the resources used for price adjustment increase only modestly: 0.030% of labor is used in final goods production in the low-flexibility benchmark and 0.06% in the high-flexibility benchmark.